kplrio/lets-encrypt-azure/docs/Extension Points.md

+### This is an internal Kepler Development note.
+Others may find it useful, but it's targeted at a specific service and subject.

 Here are some pointers on where you can drop extensions to cover more than the Azure serices already covered.
 Because this function acts as a dependency enabler, you need to understand how the end result works and is set up before you begin to modify it.

 # Areas of Focus